polterguy/polterguy.github.io/endpoints/index.md

 ### GET magic/system/evaluator/vocabulary

-This endpoint returns the Hyperlambda vocabulary from the backend, implying which Hyperlambda slots exists on the server.
+This endpoint returns the Hyperlambda vocabulary from the backend, implying which Hyperlambda slots exist on the server.
 The endpoint can only be invoked by a root user.

 This endpoint is not intended for you to consume in your own code.